-With the patient's permission, the PIC social work staff establishes and maintains regular contact with family members to encourage growth in family relationships and ensure as smooth a transition as possible for the patient's return to family life.
+With the patient's permission, the treatment team establishes and maintains regular contact with family members.
+The team also coordinates on-site visits, phone calls and scheduled videoconferencing between the patient and family members to encourage growth in family relationships and ensure as smooth a transition as possible for the patient's return to family life.

 The discharge planning process begins at the time of admission.
 The goal is to develop a support network and less intensive treatment for the patient after leaving Menninger.

 As treatment progresses, the patient’s social worker helps the patient and family prepare for reintegration into their career, community and family.
 The treatment team

 works with the patient’s employer, with permission and when appropriate.